 NOTICE: Do not turn electrical power on unless you are sure all of the air is out of the tank and the tank is completely full of water.
-If power is applied before the tank is completely full of water, the upper element will burn out (Dry Fire).
+If power is applied before the tank is completely full of water, the element will burn out (Dry Fire).

-- Be sure the electrical power to the water heater is turned OFF at the circuit breaker panel (or remove the circuit's fuses). - Using a non-contact circuit tester, check the wiring to make certain the power is OFF. - Check the water heater's data plate and ensure that the home's voltage, wiring size (ampacity) and circuit breaker rating and type are correct for this water heater.
-Refer to the wiring diagram located on the water heater for the correct electrical connections.
+- Be sure the electrical power to the water heater is turned OFF at the circuit breaker panel (or remove the circuit's fuses). - Using a non-contact circuit tester, check the wiring to make certain the power is OFF.

+Check the water heater's data

+plate and ensure that the home's voltage, wiring size (ampacity) and circuit breaker rating and type are correct for this water heater.
+Refer to the wiring diagram located on the inside of the water heater's bottom compartment for the correct electrical connections.
 Ensure that wire sizes, type, and connections comply with all applicable local codes.
-In the absence of local codes, follow NFPA-70 and the current edition of the National Electric Code (NEC). - Remove the cover on the electrical junction box on the top of the water heater.
+In the absence of local codes, follow NFPA-70 and the current edition of the National Electric

+Code (NEC).

+Remove the cover on the electrical junction box on the top of the water heater.

-Figure 18 - The water heater's electrical requirements can be determined from the data plate.
+Figure 17 - The water heater's electrical requirements can be determined from the data plate.

 - Install wiring in an approved conduit (if required by local codes).
-Use a UL listed or CSA approved strain relief to secure the electrical wiring to the water heater. - Connect the ground wire to the green ground screw.
-Connect the home's two power wires to the water heater's two power wires.
-Use suitable wire nuts or other approved means to make the power connections.
+Use a UL listed or CSA approved strain relief to secure the electrical wiring to the water heater. - Ensure that the green ground wire is connected to the ground screw.
+Connect yellow and green ground wire to the supply ground wire.
+Connect the supply line and supply neutral to the water heater line (black wire) and neutral (white wire).
+Use suitable wire connectors or other approved means to make the power connections.

-Figure 19 - Connecting the electrical wires.
+Figure 18 - Connecting the electrical wires.